pivotal/workstation-setup/README.md

 $ ./designer.sh
 ```

-To see which applications were installed, visit [applications-designer.sh]  (https://github.com/pivotal/workstation-setup/blob/master/scripts/applications-designer.sh)
+In addition to the Engineering applications, this script also installs the list of Design applications found in: [applications-designer.sh]  (https://github.com/pivotal/workstation-setup/blob/master/scripts/applications-designer.sh)

 ## Having problems?